apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/mltransform.md

 {{< /highlight >}}

-The above two examples requires a full pass over the dataset to transform the dataset.
-For `ComputeAndApplyVocabulary`, all the unqiue words in the dataset needs to be known before transforming the data.
-For `ScaleTo01`, the minimum and maximum of the dataset needs to be known before transforming the dataset.
-This is acheived by `MLTransform`.
 ### Example 3

 This example creates a pipeline that uses `MLTransform` to compute vocabulary on the entire dataset and assign indices to each unique vocabulary item.
 This pipeline takes a single element as input instead of a list of elements.